 Note: These all commands are tested on Ubuntu Linux system, and it is supposed to work on any Linux system.

-Many programmers ask me about how to be great at Linux commands and my opinion about preferred programming language.
+Many programmers ask me about how to become good at Linux commands and my opinion about the preferred programming language.
 If you have the same question, I would suggest you, start learning shell scripting along with Python.
 Once you will get the good command over there; trust me, it will be so fun to use Linux and doing programming with Python.